anubav/lproof/README.md

 ### Fitch-Style Proofs

 The lproof extension also allows for the formatting of Fitch-style proofs.
-To represent such proofs, vertical line symbols (`|`) are used to indicate the depth of the subproof in which a line occurs and underscores (`_`) are used to mark new hypotheses initiating subproofs.
+Repeated vertical line symbols (`|`) are used to indicate the depth of the subproof in which a line occurs and underscores (`_`) are used to mark new hypotheses initiating subproofs.